steflamb/Gdl-DDI-Predictions/README.md

 The repo contains two jupiter notebooks, which are self-contained in execution.
 Giving access to drive through Google Colab's API allows you to write a .txt log of the training epochs.

+The ouput of our best ranking result is available in output_topk.txt